TheTalentCat/website/_posts/2020/February/2020-02-21-Syllogisms are Logic Katas.md

 Here's an example of a syllogism.

-Video games are cool.
-Many people love video games.
-Therefore, many people love some things that are cool.
+**Bananas are healthy food.
+Many people love bananas.
+Therefore, many people love some healthy foods**

 >
-- PP = Video games(MT) are cool.
+- PP = Bananas (MT) are healthy food.
-- ps = Many people love video games(MT).
+- ps = Many people love bananas(MT).
-- Conk = Therefore, many people love some things that are cool.
+- Conk = Therefore, many people love some healthy foods.

 Pretty simple, right?
-When you look at a perfectly constructed Syllogism, like this one, we can say that it is a valid syllogism.
+When you look at a perfectly constructed syllogism, like this one, we can say that it is a valid syllogism.

 However, it's very easy for a syllogism to be invalid.

-First, maybe the common sense is wrong.
+**First, maybe the common sense is wrong.**

 Here's an example.

 ![penguinlogic](/assets/img/PenguinLogic.jpg)

-#### Sometimes, the common sense of the syllogism seems to be okay, but maybe the construction itself is wrong.
+#### Sometimes, the common sense of the syllogism seems to be okay, but **maybe the construction itself is wrong.**

 For example, maybe two karate guys are fighting in a tournament, and hard face blows are illegal.
 If one guy kicks the other guy in the face as hard as he can, it doesn't matter what happens after that.
 Even if he continues through the motions of beating his opponent, he's already lost, because he KICKED THE OTHER GUY IN THE FACE AND SHOULD BE DISQUALIFIED.